ShawnHymel/esp8266-temp-proto/README.md

 ![ESP8266-WROOM-02 Temperature Sensor Throwie](https://raw.githubusercontent.com/ShawnHymel/esp8266-temp-proto/master/Images/esp8266-throwie-programming.jpg)

-This is a quick prototpye designed for the Bantam Tools Desktop PCB Milling Machine.
+This is a quick prototype designed for the Bantam Tools Desktop PCB Milling Machine.
 It uses an ESP8266-WROOM-02 module connected to an MCP9808 temperature sensor.
 It will run off a single-cell LiPo battery, but there is no protection, undervoltage detection, or charge circuitry onboard.
 The idea is simple: read from temperature sensor and post to a server at regular intervals.
 It should work as a simple, IoT Temperature Sensor Throwie.

 To Build
 --------